basekit-templates/fade/README.md

-# fade
+# crane
-Basekit V8 Template
+A BaseKit blog template